 The Bumper Car Study, conducted by AZT Automotive GmbH in 2009 with financial support from GDV, affirmed that the kinematics of rear-end collisions between two bumper cars closely resemble those between two conventional vehicles.
-Bumper-carriding experiments revealed a lack of injury among human subjects exposed to $\Delta V$ up to 10 km/h.
+Bumper-carriding experiments revealed a lack of injury among human subjects exposed to ΔV up to 10 km/h.
 Nearly 900,000 bumper car rides during the 2007 and 2008 Oktoberfest events, yielded a mere one clinically significant case for each year.
 Notably, both instances were linked to pre-existing impairments.

-In summary, low- $\Delta V$ rear-end collisions involving two vehicles exhibit a similarity to the kinematics observed in collisions between two bumper cars.
+In summary, low- ΔV rear-end collisions involving two vehicles exhibit a similarity to the kinematics observed in collisions between two bumper cars.
 Remarkably, the collision between two bumper cars does not engender any discernible whiplash risk, even when accounting for the inferior seat geometry lacking a head restraint, as opposed to vehicles equipped with such restraints.

-Hence, a reasonable inference can be drawn that, in the context of rear-end crashes with $\Delta V$ of 10 km/h or less, the factors encompassing seat/head restraint and occupant posture wield negligible influence on the risk of whiplash injury, provided the vehicle features an adjustable head restraint capable of accommodating the occupant's head position.
+Hence, a reasonable inference can be drawn that, in the context of the struck vehicle in rear-end crashes with ΔV of 10 km/h or less, or the striking vehicle in reverse crashes with ΔV of 10 km/h or less, the factors encompassing seat/head restraint and occupant posture wield negligible influence on the risk of whiplash injury, provided the vehicle features an adjustable head restraint capable of accommodating the occupant's head position.